Nick

 for someone else as I actually think it's too little.

-are the issues that come up in discussions with Ministers all
+These are the issues that come up in discussions

 time: they are the main priorities.
 Obviously a Minister for,